Aiden O'Neill

-Aiden Connor O'Neill (born 4 July 1998) is an Australian professional football player who plays as a midfielder for Melbourne City.
+Aiden Connor O'Neill (born 4 July 1998) is an Australian professional soccer player who currently plays as a defensive midfielder for New York City FC and the Australia national team.

 Born in Brisbane, O'Neill played youth football for Kenmore F.C. (now called UQFC), then Brisbane Athletic and Burnley before making his professional debut for the latter in 2016.
 He spent some time on loan to Oldham Athletic and Fleetwood Town, scoring his first ever professional goal for the latter club.
 He returned to Australia, on loan, to play for Central Coast Mariners in 2018.

-He has represented the Australian under-23 national team.
+He previously represented the Australian under-23 national team.